-The truth is it really never ends, because channel is a living and breathing entity.
+The truth is it never ends, because the channel is a living and breathing entity.
 It’s always changing.
 So, yes you start with a roadmap and you execute, but there are constant changes, detours, and optimization that you have to do with the new focus.

-A successful and growing organization is always introducing new products, acquiring new partners, realigning their groups and incentives, etc., to achieve higher level of performances.
+A successful and growing organization is always introducing new products, acquiring new partners, realigning their groups and incentives, etc., to achieve a higher level of performance.
 So, while you don’t want to make changes every ninety days, you certainly don’t want to stick with a stale channel program year after year either.

-With this in mind, let’s go through an overall partner journey with a vendor organization–starting with partner recruitment, training, enablement, sales and ongoing relationship management.
+With this in mind, let’s go through an overall partner journey with a vendor organization–starting with partner recruitment, training, enablement, sales, and ongoing relationship management.